rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <b>Update 8: The shock of receiving the reply to a nobel-dressed godzilla is still settling in:</b>

 I thought i was crazy, but never cared.
 Apparently, there are people crazier than me.
 Snippets after i blew my shit.
-Was in a cheap orlando apartment with very costly internet when this happened. <br>
+Was in a cheap orlando apartment with a very costly internet when this happened. <br>

 The reason we are sharing this particular `personal' message is that we have carried this burden long.
 They deserve to be finally out in the open.
 It is bigger than me.
 All credit goes to MLCollective.
 Please help us stay grounded.
 If i ever behave badly, slap me willya :-).
 And ill get back to living my life.
-I finally  have the closure i needed. <br>
+I finally  have the closure i needed.
+And don't worry, i  know when to keep my mouth shut.<br>

 <b>A good scientist always cherishes paradoxes, and does not settle until he has turned the oyster back into a pearl</b>.
 This line stayed with me, when Huntron addressed some students at IIT-Bombay.
 I never had the privilege for being one of those students, since i failed the exams i took.
 Didn't even make it past the shortlist.
 But, surely our lives cant be governed by six hours spent in an exam-hall.
 But i did listen to the video, which seemed to resonate with me. <br>